shanep/shanep.github.io/parts/setup-gh-cli.md

 ## Configure Github

-This document will walk you through configuring your personal github account to use ssh keys and getting a **free** GitHub Pro account.
-We will be using the github cli app to complete this task.
+This document will walk you through configuring your personal github account so you can work effectively from the command line in your future classes.

+Students can get a free [Github Pro](https://education.github.com/pack) account as long as you sign up with your Boise State email address.
+This will allow you to use Github Codespaces and other cool services for free in all your classes.
+If you run out of free hours on codespaces you can use the CS department lab machines to complete all projects.
+You **never** have to pay for GitHub, all assignments can be completed with the free tier or in the CS Labs.

 ## GitHub Student Developer Pack